Types of Odds

 1 / 1.65 = 0,606 = 60,60 %

-The last part of this article explains us how to convert probabilities in either fractional or decimal odds.
+The last part of this article explains us how to convert probabilities in either fractional or decimal coefficients.
 After carefully reading all the sections included, you will broaden your knowledge in the betting market and gain priceless advantage among the bettor’s society by analyzing the odds offered by the bookies in deeper and completely different way.
-Please, take into consideration that barely 5 % of all punters are really successfull.
+Please, take into consideration that barely 5 % of all punters are really successful.
 Our main priority is to facilitate you to penetrate the ‘top 5’ club.
 There are two easy to apply formulas for converting probabilities of outcome in fractional or decimal odds:

 So, we had been provided with information that Roma has 25% to beat Barcelona.
 But how to convert this into fractional odd ?